Note: The Melitta Caffeo Solo is only available in the UK.

 The Melitta Caffeo CI isn’t especially loud, but it is also not very quiet.
 It’s just average.

 The plastic milk container is quite large.
 Whether you like the size or not definitely comes down to personal preferences, though.
 This container has an advantage over insulated stainless-steel containers because you can easily see how much milk is left over through its plastic sides.
-Additionally, the milk foam system works excellently, quickly giving the foam a fine texture.
+Additionally, the milk froth system works excellently, quickly giving the froth a fine texture.

 (Unfortunately this video is only available in German.)